-Sometimes the buffer related problem can be located in a virtual audio path, for example from VOICEMEETER virtual output (BUS B1, B2 or B3) to a capture application (Discord, Skype, etc…).
+The buffer-related issue can sometimes be found in a virtual audio path, such as from the VOICEMEETER virtual output (BUS B1, B2, or B3) to a capture application (Discord, Skype, etc…).
 You may check the internal latency of the related VAIO (virtual audio I/O).

-The default number is 7168 samples, but in some cases it could be not enough to guarantee a stable stream on virtual link (pending on the buffer used by application connected on – for example 7168 sample could no be enough if the capture app use 4096 samples buffer).
+The default value is 7168 samples, but this may not be enough to ensure a stable stream on a virtual link (depending on the buffer used by the application connected to it – for example, 7168 samples may not be enough if the capture app uses a 4096 sample buffer).

-Then you may increase internal latency by the VBCABLE_ControlPanel app installed with Voicemeeter (there is one ControlPanel for each virtual audio cable – used as virtual audio I/O by Voicemeeter).
+Then you may increase internal latency with the VBCABLE_ControlPanel app installed with Voicemeeter (there is one ControlPanel for each virtual audio cable – used as virtual audio I/O by Voicemeeter).

 Give your Windows Audio process a higher priority